htrajan/ht-drawsteel/Ancestries/Memonek.md

 ## Memonek Benefits

-As a memonek character, you have the following benefits:
+**Memonek heroes have access to the following traits.**

-## Lightweight
+### Signature Trait: Aerodynamic

 Your silicone body is aerodynamic and low in density.
-Your speed is 7, and whenever you fall, you reduce the distance of the fall by 2 squares.
-Additionally, your stability decreases by 2 to a minimum of 0.
-When you are force moved, you are force moved an additional 2 squares.
+Whenever you fall, you reduce the distance of the fall by 2 squares.

+### Signature Trait: Lightweight

+Your body is light for a creature of your height.
+Your size is considered 1S when being force moved by another creature.

+Draw Steel © 2024 MCDM Productions, LLC

+### Purchased Memonek Traits

+You have 4 ancestry points to spend on the following traits.

+#### I Am Law (costs 1 Point)

+Your lawful nature and quick reflexes give no quarter to enemies trying to get around you.
+Enemy creatures can't pass through your space unless you allow them to do so.

+#### Systematic Mind (costs 1 Point)

+You have an edge on tests to parse schematics, maps, and other systematic documentation that aren't inherently chaotic.
+In addition, you interact with any language you don't know as if you know a related language, whether or not you actually do.

+#### Unphased (costs 1 Point)

+Your ordered mind can't be caught off guard.
+You can't be surprised.

-## Keeper Of Order
+#### Keeper Of Order (costs 2 Points)

+Your connection to Axiom, the plane of uttermost law, allows you to manage chaos around you.
 When you or a creature adjacent to you makes a power roll, you can remove an edge or a bane on the roll as a free triggered action.
 You can only use this benefit once per round.

+#### Lightning Nimbleness (costs 2 Points)

+You can push your body to move at incredible speeds.
+Your speed is 7.

+#### Nonstop (costs 2 Points)

+Your connection to Axiom allows you to regulate your movements, even when other creatures would be forced to pause.
+You can't be [[Slowed|slowed]].